 });

-This method is useful for specific changes without using theme.json
+This method is useful for specific changes without using theme.json.

 Recommendation

-is the most preferred method, as it is integrated into the core of Gutenberg and better supports theme customization.
+Using theme.json is the most preferred method, as it is integrated into the core of Gutenberg and better supports theme customization.